CORIN: Variants and mutations

 Variants encoded by alternative exons were reported in human and mouse corin.
 A variant allele (T555I/Q568P) was found in African Americans with hypertension and cardiac hypertrophy.
 The amino acid substitutions impaired corin activity.
 An insertion variant in exon 1 alters the cytoplasmic tail.
 This variant appeared more frequently in hypertensive patients.
 CORIN mutations were found in patients with hypertension.

+In the cat family (Felidae), mutant alleles of the corin gene are responsible for "golden" or "metallic" fur, in particular the "sunshine" coloration (FIFé EMS Code "u") of the Siberian Forest Cat breed, but also in the British Shorthair and some other domestic cats (where EMS Code "y" is used to denote this coloration), as well as in golden tigers.